umakantsharmacedcoss/developer-documentation/source/includes/_plugin_structure.md

 - - - - - config.php<br />
 - - - HelloWorldBundle.php

-Read more about the [config file](#addon-config-file).
+Read more about the [config file](#plugin-config-file).

 The HelloWorldBundle.php file registers the bundle with Symfony.
 See the code block for the minimum required code.

-A typical MVC addon may look something like:
+A typical MVC plugin may look something like:

 HelloWorldBundle/<br />
 - - - [Assets/](#asset-helper)<br />